 2. Know Yourself

-Not only is it important to grasp the ins and outs of the prospective company, you must also have a handle on your work experience and education.
+Not only is it important to grasp the ins and outs of the prospective company, but you must also have a handle on your work experience and education.
 Think in advance about your long-term goals and how your skills match a potential position.
 And be sure to review your resume and qualifications before the interview – you never know what questions will be asked.

 3. Make a Great First Impression